ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-06-14-boost-your-git-productivity-with-aliases-start-saving-time-today.md

 - `alias.ci=commit`: Short for "commit," this alias streamlines the process of creating a new commit.
 - `alias.cia=commit --amend`: Use this for amending the last commit, adding changes or modifying the commit message.
-- `alias.cian=commit --amend --no-edit`: Similar to "cia" alias, but it skips the commit message editor, allowing you to quickly amend the commit without changes.
+- `alias.cian=commit --amend --no-edit`: Similar to "cia" alias, but it skips the commit message editor, allowing you to quickly amend the commit without message changes.

 ### Diffing & Comparing